steveyen/gen-json-versions/data/phases.md

 - Version tracking for schedule revisions
 - Audit trail of when schedules are published and confirmed
 - Better control over when staff can see their schedules
-- Support for planning multiple locations in advance
+- Support for planning multiple locs in advance
 - Maintains all previous functionality while adding new capabilities

 The system can now support more sophisticated scheduling workflows while